 White Sheep Cottage

-White Sheep is a gorgeous and immaculately restored Suffolk longhouse with beautiful gardens, in the delightful village of Peasenhall, close to the Heritage Coast and surrounded by quintessentially English countryside, great pubs, lovely villages and excellent walking and cycling.
+White Sheep forms the larger part of a gorgeous and immaculately restored Suffolk longhouse with beautiful gardens, in the delightful village of Peasenhall, close to the Heritage Coast and surrounded by quintessentially English countryside, great pubs, lovely villages and excellent walking and cycling.

-3 bedrooms, 3 bathrooms, exquisite period features, exceptionally comfortable, big outdoor spaces, parking
+3 bedrooms, 3 bathrooms, sitting room, dining room, huge eat-in kitchen with inglenook, exquisite period features, exceptionally comfortable, big outdoor spaces, parking

 * cool eat-in kitchen with inglenook fireplace, sofa and every imaginable appliance